moguzozcan/moguzozcan.github.io/_posts/2018-11-01-Distributed-Systems-Lecture-and-Book-Notes.md

 **Object-based and service-oriented architectures**

+### Object-based architectures ###

-**Object-based architectures** each object corresponds to a component, and these components are connected through a procedure call mechanism.
+Each object corresponds to a component, and these components are connected through a procedure call mechanism.
 A procedure call can also take place over a network, that is, the calling object need not be executed on the same machine as the called object.

 <figure>
     <a href="/assets/images/ObjectBasedArchitecture.PNG"><img src="/assets/images/ObjectBasedArchitecture.PNG"></a>